 Many successful small habits are also dependent on having certain systems in place; for example, you may set your alarm at a certain hour each day to ensure time for a morning workout.
 Or, perhaps you leave your cell phone in the kitchen rather than on the nightstand, to avoid getting inundated with emails before you’ve had time to map out your day.

 The work-from-home challenges many of us are facing is that when schedules are disrupted, successful systems and previously hard-wired habits can easily fall by the wayside.
-Undoubtedly, as you’ve transitioned to a virtual workplace, many former routines that once provided structure and order to your day may no longer apply.
+Work and life blur together.
+Many former routines that once provided structure and order to your day may no longer apply.

-Navigating your new virtual work routine will require an open-minded approach to establishing new habits and daily rituals.
+Navigating a virtual work routine will require an open-minded approach to establishing new habits and daily rituals.
 Here are a few suggestions you can put into practice now:

 Today, we’re finding it easier to be distracted, and harder to differentiate between work and home life.
 To boost your personal productivity, try: